 Mark G. Heike

 Mark has had a long association with AC Comics, where he has written, penciled or inked virtually every AC character, at one time or another.
 Mark is best known for his work on Femforce.
-He worked on the first issue of that title and nearly a hundred issues since.
-Mark plotted and drew the first Ms. Victory story in Captain Paragon # 1 and the Synn Special # 1.
+He worked on the first issue of that title and over a hundred issues since.
+Mark plotted and drew the first Ms. Victory story in Captain Paragon # 1 ( way back when AC Comics was known as Americomics ) and the Synn Special # 1.
 He also penciled Nightveil’s solo series.
 Mark was the editor in charge of Big ‘Uns and All Hero Retro Annual #1.

 In addition to his AC Comics work, Mark has freelanced for Antarctic Press, Acclaim, Big Entertainment, Charlton, DC, Eclipse, First, Image, Sky/Knight Press, Lorne-Harvey, Malibu, Marvel, Milestone, Motown Animation, Now , Top Cow, TSR, T. V. comics and has worked on commercial projects featuring properties like Star Trek, Star Wars, Aliens v.s.
 Predator, Green Hornet, Munsters, Teenage Mutant Ninja Turtles, Uncanny X-Men, Xena: Warrior Princess, Witchblade and more.

 As of 2014, Mark became the Publisher and EIC of AC Comics.